List of Keto Vegetables – 12 Keto Veggies

 Tomatoes

-Tomatoes come in various forms and carb content differs.
-Standard tomatoes contain around 2 grams of sugar per serving, cherry tomatoes – contain around 4 grams, and grape tomatoes – 3 grams.
-But they are all suitable for the keto diet.
+Tomatoes come in various forms, and their carb content differs.
+Standard tomatoes contain around 2 grams of sugar per serving, cherry tomatoes around 4 grams, and grape tomatoes around 3 grams.
+However, they are all suitable for the keto diet.

 5. Brussels Sprouts – 4.5g per 100g